Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty inventory.
 Retrieve 5 iron bars + a present for Lewis (optional).
   * An Earth Crystal or a gem is an easy gift.
 * Go to the wizard (to trigger the cutscene).
+* Empty out the contents of the forest river chest (optional).
 * Go to Lewis and give him a birthday present (optional).
 * Go to the blacksmith:
   * Buy up to 25 gold ore.